jloveric/deep-nearest-neighbor-torch/README.md

-# deep-nearest-neighbor-py
+# Stacked nearest neighbor python
-Pure python implementation of deep nearest neighbor
+Pure python implementation of stacked nearest neighbor network.
+This is a feed forward learning scheme, no back propagation necessary, but it similar to stacked generalization methods.
+Also, since it's based on nearest neighbor it is a one shot learning method.